Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Thoracolumbar Junction: Transition area between mid and lower back

-- Rib Mobilization: Addressing restrictions in rib joints
+- Rib Mobilisation: Addressing restrictions in rib joints

 Specific Applications: